search this site

 for the next 4 - 6 weeks will be important.
 It is unlikely that the tree will need water more often than every 5 - 7 days, except during very hot or windy spells.
 You can't rely on your sprinkler system: check the tree every couple of days!
 During normal weather here a good, thorough soaking once a week is probably fine.
 If your soil is heavy with more clay, water more slowly and less often.
 It is ok for the top of the soil to go dry between waterings.
 Leaves that are yellowing or dropping may indicate watering too often.

-Citrus trees benefit from a
+Young citrus trees benefit from a

 regular fertilizing schedule